projectara/greybus-spec/source/hardware_model.rst

 - V_CHG: whether the Interface Block can supply power to the Frame.
 - WAKE: whether the Frame is "activating" the Interface Block for communication via Greybus.
-- UNIPRO: a simplified representation of the state of the |unipro|
-  port within the Frame connected to the Interface Block.
+- UNIPRO: a representation of the state of the Switch components connected to the Interface Block.
 - REFCLK: whether the Frame is providing a reference clock signal to the Interface Block.
-- RELEASE: indicates whether the Frame is attempting to physically eject a Module attached to the Interface Block.
+- RELEASE: whether the Frame is attempting to physically eject a Module attached to the Interface Block.
-- INTF_TYPE: an indicator of what communication is supported by a Module connected to the Interface Block, if any.
+- INTF_TYPE: denotes capabilities the SVC has determined related to the Interface communicating with the Interface Block.
-- ORDER: If the Interface Block is attached to a Module, an indicator of whether this is the ":ref:`Primary Interface
+- ORDER: If the SVC has determined the Interface Block is attached to a Module, this indicates whether the SVC has determined the Interface Block is the ":ref:`Primary Interface
   <glossary-primary-interface>`" or a ":ref:`Secondary Interface
   <glossary-secondary-interface>`" to the Module.
-- MAILBOX: the value of a special-purpose and Greybus implementation-specific |unipro| DME attribute used by Modules as a non-CPort based means of communication with the Frame.
+- MAILBOX: the value of a special-purpose and Greybus implementation-specific |unipro| DME attribute within the Switch used by Modules as a non-CPort based means of communication with the Frame.

 An Interface State is written as a tuple as follows::